whisperpine/meilisearch-demo/README.md

 Besides searching in CLI, you can choose to search in a browser.

-As long as meili server has been startup and data has been sent (by command `cargo run -- send`), you can just go http://localhost:7700 and search.
+As long as meili server has been startup and data has been sent, \
+you can just go <http://localhost:7700> and search.

 ## Note

-Meilisearch server needs time to index data.
+Meilisearch server needs time to index data. \
 This may take a few seconds in this demo.

-After the indexing, log message can be found in meili server:
+After the indexing, log message can be found in meili server: \
 "A batch of tasks was successfully completed.",

 ```sh